lsankar4033/microverse/documentation/readme.md

 * 45% to the stimulus
 * 40% to current owners of worlds
+* 5% to the referrer
-* 7.5% to seed the stimulus of the next simulation
+* 5% to seed the stimulus of the next simulation
-* 7.5% to the Microverse community fund
+* 5% to developers

 ### Stimulus splits